Henry Johnson (Louisiana politician): Personal life

 After passing the bar, Johnson married Elizabeth Rousby Key, a daughter of Philip Barton Key by Ann Plater, a daughter of George Plater; Elizabeth's father was an uncle of Francis Scott Key and Anne Arnold Phoebe Charlton Key, who married Roger B. Taney.
 The couple had a family together.

 Several years after the United States made the Louisiana Purchase, the Johnsons moved to the Territory of Orleans, in 1809.
 He was appointed as clerk of the Second Superior Court of the Territory.
 In 1811, he was appointed clerk of the newly formed St. Mary Parish in the southwestern part of the state.

 Death

-During the Civil War, Gov. Johnson remained in Pointe Coupee Parish.
-The state was controlled by the Union after the fall of New Orleans.
-He died in September 1864, near the close of the war, and was buried on his plantation, which lies at the confluence of Bayou Grosse Tête and Bayou Maringouin.
+Johnson returned to Pointe Coupee Parish in 1850, where he retired after his final political defeat.
+He died in September 1864, near the close of the Civil War, and was buried on his plantation, which lies at the junction of Bayou Grosse Tête and Bayou Maringouin.

 Sidney A. Marchand in his Story of Ascension Parish said that Johnson had bequeathed the land in Donaldsonville on which was built the present-day Ascension Episcopal Church (at the corner of Attakapas/Nicholls and St. Patrick streets).